poult-lab/daily-word/english_words_ learning.md

 [noun] They each received a legacy of $5 000.

 "money or property that is given to you by sb when they die" -inheritance-

+11.quota   [ˈkwəʊtə]

+[noun] South Korea will likely increase the quota of foreign workers with non-professional employment (E-9) visas to 110,000 next year from the current 69,000 and allow more workplaces to hire foreigners in efforts to ease labor shortages in the logistics and delivery sectors.

+"the limited number or amount of people or things that is officially allowed"